daniel-werner/stelagifts/README.md

 # Stelagifts
-Website for my wife's handcrafted gifts written in Django.
+Website written in Django for my wife's handcrafted gifts.

 ## Introduction
 Multilingual website written in python using Django, to explore the